Epod/Binalyze-Offline-Unzip-Tool/README.md

     	Folder name or full path to write results to.
 Defaults to "output" in current directory (default "output") -passlist
     	If specified, the program will only print out the passwords for the zips.
 Useful if you need to extract the zips through other means
+  -password string
+    	If the Offline Collector was generated with the "Encrypt Evidence" setting, provide that here.
 ```

 ## Instructions